Clement Mansfield Ingleby

-Clement Mansfield Ingleby (29 October 1823 – 26 September 1886) was an English Shakespearian scholar.
+Clement Mansfield Ingleby (29 October 1823 – 26 September 1886) was an English Shakespearean scholar.

 Early life and education

 Clement Ingleby was born at Edgbaston near Birmingham, the son of a lawyer.
 Poor health – he was not expected to live long – kept him from attending school, so he was privately educated at home.
 He went to Trinity College, Cambridge, when twenty years old, and specialised in mathematics.
 He received his B.A. in 1847 and his M.A. in 1850.
-Returning to Birmingham he went to work in his father's law office, and then became a partner in the firm of Ingleby, Wragge, and Ingleby (now Wragge & Co LLP).
-In spite of his poor health he devoted his spare time to metaphysics, mathematics, and English literature.
+Returning to Birmingham he went to work in his father's law office, and then became a partner in the firm of Ingleby, Wragge, and Ingleby (later Wragge & Co LLP).
+In spite of his poor health, he devoted his spare time to metaphysics, mathematics, and English literature.

 In 1850 Ingleby married Sarah Oakes (d.
 3 January 1906).

 Class in logic

 In 1855 the Birmingham and Midland Institute was established, an experiment in continuing adult education.
 Ingleby took on giving a class in logic and metaphysics at the industrial branch.
 His methods were novel and the class was successful.
 A disciple of William Hamilton, Ingleby focused on the most current views, even obtaining from Hamilton his yet-unpublished improvements.
 Urged by his students, Ingleby issued Outlines of Theoretical Logic in 1856 as a textbook in the subject.
 It was his first published volume.